 3DS 2.0 Information Hub

-EMV 3-D Secure, or 3D Secure 2.0 (3DS 2.0) - respectively named at Visa and MasterCard as Visa Secure and MasterCard Identity Check - is the very latest version of the 3D Secure protocol and is currently ready for integration at PXP Financial.
+EMV 3-D Secure, or 3D Secure 2.0 (3DS2) - respectively named at Visa and MasterCard as Visa Secure and MasterCard Identity Check - is the very latest version of the 3-D Secure protocol and is currently ready for integration at PXP Financial.
 This section will provide all up-to-date information regarding the new protocol and provide integration instructions to our merchants.

 A brief overview of 3DS

-• EMV® 3-D Secure Three-Domain Secure is a messaging protocol developed by EMVCo to enable consumers to authenticate themselves with their card issuer when making card-not-present (CNP) e-commerce purchases.
+- EMV® 3-D (Three-Domain) Secure is a messaging protocol developed by EMVCo to enable consumers to authenticate themselves with their card issuer when making card-not-present (CNP) e-commerce purchases.
 The additional security layer helps prevent unauthorized CNP (Card not present transaction) transactions and protects the merchant from CNP exposure to fraud.
 The three domains consist of the merchant/acquirer domain, issuer domain, and the interoperability domain (e.g. Payment Systems).

-With the advent of smartphone ubiquity, a heightened focus on privacy and data protection, as well as more advanced technology, the time is ripe for a more enhanced solution to be introduced to the market and with EMV 3DS, this is precisely what has happened.
+- Since it's introduction in 2001, 3DS 1.0 (3DS1) provided the basic framework for additional cardholder security and merchant liability shift.
+By the mid 2010s, with the advent of smartphone ubiquity, a heightened focus on privacy and data protection, as well as more advanced technology, the time was ripe for a more enhanced solution to be introduced to the market and with EMV 3DS, this is precisely what has happened.

 3DS 2.0: A better way - enhancements and advantages

-• Multiple channel support: 3DS 2.0 can be processed across a variety of form factors, including in-app purchases and mobile wallet payments, providing cardholders with the possibility to interact across multiple device types
+- Multiple channel support: 3DS2 can be processed across a variety of form factors, including in-app purchases and mobile wallet payments, providing cardholders with the possibility to interact across multiple device types

-• PSD 2 Strong Customer Authentication Support: The new regulations taking effect as of September 2019 will be fully supported by 3DS 2.0
+- PSD 2 Strong Customer Authentication Support: The PSD2 Regulatory Technical Standards (RTS) will be fully supported by 3DS2

-The role of the Payment Services Directive (PSD) is to ensure consumers' security and rights are protected when paying online.
-The new PSD 2 regulation will introduce Strong Customer Authentication (SCA) to the online payment world and will be in force for the entire EU payment eco-system.
+The role of the European Union (EU) Payment Services Directive (PSD) is to ensure consumers' security and rights are protected when paying online.
+The new PSD2 regulation will introduce Strong Customer Authentication (SCA) to the online payment world and will be in force for the entire European Economic Area (EEA) payment eco-system.

 The following exemptions apply to payments which are in-scope for PSD 2 RTS: